Put-in-Bay News November 2018

 Village Council News

 Put-in-Bay Village Council dealt with several issues in recent weeks and in the November 2018 meeting.
 One of the first decisions was to make Anne Auger the acting Village Administrator since Glenn Basting was off on medical leave.
 Shortly afterward, the Village Council voted to remove Basting from the position permanently.
 No specific cause was given, but under Basting’s tenure, the Put-in-Bay Water Dept. received multiple violations from the EPA.
+You may remember reading about this issue in the October 2018 Diary.

 To help with the Water Dept.’s situation, Council voted to hire Mr. Darrel Blanchard, a Class IV operator with years of experience to help correct the EPA violation issues.
 Good progress has been made in doing so.
 Later in the month it also hired back Dave Dezeeuw, the water department’s former operator.
 Dave has the Class III license needed to be the operator of record for the plant.
 Council also approved hiring former Village Administrator Doug Knauer on an as-needed basis to work on the sewer impact fees and fill in at the water plant A zoning request from Tracy Schork to rezone her property on Doller Ave. to heavy commercial was not approved by the Council.
 Put-in-Bay Police Chief Steve Riddle requested promotions and salary increases for some of his officers.
 He is looking for a replacement for officer Woodside who recently announced he would be leaving the department for a position on the mainland in November 2018

 Council allocated $160 for Wreaths Across American which is a program putting wreaths on the grave sites of veterans in all the islands’ cemeteries.
 There was a Mayor’s proclamation to make September 30th, Ray Fogg, Jr. Day.
 Spending on winter fuel for the police department and the utility department was approved.
-There was also discussion about the proposed ozone project at the water plant, plus a
+There was also a discussion about the proposed ozone project at the water plant, plus a

 waterline to the mainland.
 Council heard a presentation about a proposed Cell and Internet Service to begin operating at Put-in-Bay which was reported in the August 2018 Diary.